alexia-nt/Restaurant-Recommendations-Dialog-System/README.md

 Then the system asks for the Levenshtein distance threshold (valid range [0,3]).

 Then the system asks if the user want a small delay in the system responses so that the conversation feels more natural.

+After having extracted the user preferences, the conversation starts.